-Heath Nielsen, Baylor's associate athletics director for communications, is in his 14th year at Baylor and is directly responsible for all communications strategies for BU's 19-sport athletics department, including media relations, strategic messaging (digital/online services), Sic `em Sports Productions video operations as well as publications.
+Heath Nielsen, Baylor's associate athletics director for communications, is in his 15th year at Baylor and is directly responsible for all communications strategies and publicity for BU's 19-sport athletics department, including media relations, social and digital media, Sic `em Sports Productions video operations as well as publications.

-He serves as the primary media contact for the Bears football program and leads the department's social media initiatives.
-He also serves as the play-by-play broadcaster for Baylor soccer and has served as color analyst on men's basketball broadcasts.
+He serves as the primary media contact for the Bears' nationally ranked football program.
+Nielsen is also the play-by-play voice of Baylor soccer for online radio broadcasts and serves as the analyst for televised home soccer games.
+He previously spent time as a color analyst on men's basketball broadcasts.

-Nielsen orchestrated the acclaimed 2011 Heisman Trophy publicity campaign for Robert Griffin III and led Baylor's 2011-12 "Year of the Bear" tribute highlighting the department's NCAA-record 129 wins in football, men's basketball, women's basketball and baseball.
+Nielsen orchestrated the acclaimed 2011 Heisman Trophy promotional campaign for Robert Griffin III and led Baylor's 2011-12 "Year of the Bear" publicity highlighting the department's NCAA-record 129 wins in football, men's basketball, women's basketball and baseball.

 Baylor's athletic communications staff was honored in 2013 as a "Super 11" SID office for service to media covering FBS football by the Football Writers Association of America.
-Nielsen has promoted 13 All-Americans in football at Baylor, and he and his staff have hosted more than 30 NCAA and Big 12 championships; he has twice served as media coordinator for NCAA women's basketball regionals.
+Nielsen has promoted 18 football All-Americans and four bowl teams at Baylor, and he and his staff have hosted more than 30 NCAA and Big 12 championships; he has served as media coordinator for three NCAA women's basketball regionals.